Býkev: Administrative division

+Geography

+Býkev is located about 4 km west of Mělník and 28 km north of Prague.
+It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Býkev is from 1392.
 Jenišovice was founded around 1250.
 For centuries, agriculture has been the main livelihood of the inhabitants.
 That did not change until 1994, when the State Farm ceased to exist.

+Demographics

 Transport

-The interstate I/16 road passes through Býkev.
-The railway line Kralupy nad Vltavou–Roudnice nad Labem goes through the municipality, but there is no railway station.
-The municipality is served only by bus.
+The I/16 road (the section from Mělník to Slaný) passes through Býkev.

+The railway line Prague–Ústí nad Labem goes through the municipality, but there is no train station.

 Sights

-The landmark of Býkov is the monument to the victims of World War I, built in the form of the Czech Lion (heraldic symbol of the Czech Republic) in 1918–1920.
+The main landmark of Býkov is the monument to the victims of World War I, built in the form of the Czech Lion (heraldic symbol of the Czech Republic) in 1918–1920.